 Are you ready to get riding?

 It is so awesome that you will be learning to skateboard!
-Skateboarding is very fun, but it is important to spend a lot of time in the beginning just working on basic riding.
+Skateboarding really is fun, but it’s important to spend a lot of time in the beginning just working on basic riding.
+Think of it like riding a bicycle.
+If you’ve learned how to ride a bicycle then you know that you didn’t start by doing wheelies and hitting jumps.
+The first step was learning how to ride around without falling off.
+Riding a skateboard is very similar.

 The first thing you need to figure out is which foot are you going to put forward.